What’s trending

 Study Strategy

-For the Slack Admin Exam, I prepared by making notes that were grouped by exam section while going through the Slack Certified Admin Prep Course on Slack Certified.
+For the Slack Administrator Exam, I prepared by making notes that were grouped by exam section while going through the Slack Certified Admin Prep on Trailhead.

-In terms of strategy, you could also prepare flashcards, form a study group, attend Slack events, and reach out via the Slack Community on topics where you are not as confident as others.
+In terms of strategy, you could also prepare flashcards, form a study group, attend Slack events, and reach out via the Trailblazer Community on topics where you are not as confident as others.

 Lean into whatever works for you.
 You are likely to have taken some form of exam before, whether it was for education or your Salesforce career; prepare in the way that you’ve learned works for you.